agramonte/com.cabagomez-plugin.hyperbid/README.md

 3. The iOS plugin with Unity enabled crashes on devices running anything under iOS 10.
 I have a segment set up for devices under iOS 10 and exclude Unity.
 4. Tappx only available on Android and only for banner.
 If you use it and have not registered please use my affiliate link: https://dashboard.tappx.com/?h=a386595d4c1005fd21b82c8a44d45766.
-5. StartIO is now a possible mediation provider on Android and Amazon.
+5. StartIO is now a possible.
 If you use it and have not registered please use my affiliate link: https://portal.start.io/#/signup?referredby=b7977c81-d3e2-4b3d-b539-96dd6cffbcdc&preferredsite=pub&source=directURL

 Integration steps: